The Guide to Increasing ROI Through PR

-This guide will help you navigate some of these challenges and produce a strategy that will get traction and deliver results.
+This guide will help you navigate some of these challenges and produce a strategy that will deliver results.

-It's fair to say that reputation is everything today.
-CEOs do understand that customers make buying decisions based on all manner of things, not just the quality and price of your product or service.
-From whether you are ethical in your trading arrangements, fair to suppliers, through to being a responsible employer, demonstrating your values is essential to underpinning the brand's success.
+Reputation is everything.
+CEOs understand that customers make buying decisions based not just the quality and price of your product or service, but on factors such as whether you are ethical in your trading arrangements, fair to suppliers and a responsible employer.
+Demonstrating your values is essential to underpinning the brand's success.

-But that won't be what the board is interested in most.
-It's the bottom line they are worried about.
-You therefore have to show that PR will contribute to the overall company goal.
+But what the board is interested in is the bottom line.
+You therefore have to show that PR coverage will contribute to the overall company goal.
 Start from this point when you are designing a strategy and you will convince the CEO it's worth pursuing PR.
-If the goal is to increase market share, attract investment or find channel partners then you need to show PR will support this aim.
+If the goal is to increase market share, attract investment or find channel partners, then you need to show PR will support this aim.

-It's also a helpful way to point out that the conversation about keeping smart cities secure will be happening regardless of whether you contribute or not.
+It's also a helpful way to point out that the industry debate will be happening regardless of whether you contribute or not.
 It's better if you take part in the conversation about where your industry is heading.

 Convincing the board of PR's value is a huge step forward.
-However, you do need to set some expectations as to what PR will achieve because it won't generate leads overnight.
+However, you do need to set some expectations as to what B2B tech PR will achieve, because it won't generate leads overnight.

 What it will do is start to build your profile with the press.
 The more familiar the press is with your brand, and the contribution you can make to the debate, the more likely they will write about you when you offer comment.
 Get it right and over time you will become the 'go to' to ask for comment on hot topics.

-That said, leads aren't totally out of reach.
-It is possible to get leads from PR.
-The trick is to get all of the ingredients right - clear message, great spokespeople, proactive campaigns to generate coverage, and a concerted efforts to use the coverage you achieve for marketing purposes.
+That said, it is possible to generate leads from PR.
+The trick is to get all of the ingredients right - clear message, great spokespeople, proactive campaigns to generate coverage, and a concerted effort to use the coverage you achieve for marketing purposes.

 The next section will explain the ingredients in more detail and how they work together.